 In Windows high contrast mode, checkboxes should be displayed using the high contrast theme-specified colors for buttons.
 By default, borders should be the same as the button text color and labels should use default text color.
 In hover and keyboard focus states, a border should display as the button border color.
 Selected checkbox fills should be the same as button border color.
 In the disabled state, border, and text color should display as the disabled color.

 Emphasized checkboxes are optimal for forms, settings, etc. where the checkboxes need to be noticed, or to bring attention to selected items such as cards or table rows.
 Not emphasized checkboxes are optimal for application panels where all the visual components are monochrome in order to direct focus to the canvas.

 Standalone checkboxes should be used in situations where the context is clear without an associated text label.
-For example, a checkbox connected to other controls inside a panel.
+An example of this would be when a checkbox is connected to other controls inside of a panel.

 Checkboxes and radio buttons are not interchangeable.
 A set of checkboxes should be used to select as many options as desired (or none).
 A set of radio buttons should be used to select only a single option from a list of mutually exclusive options.

 Checkboxes are best used for communicating selection (e.g., multiple table rows) while switches are best used for communicating activation (e.g., on/off states).
 Checkboxes, unlike switches, can have an error state.

 Sets of checkboxes should always have a clear label that describes what the list of options represents and guides users what to do.
 This is important for accessibility, since a screen reader will read the label before each option.